This post was originally published in May 2013 and was updated in June 2020.

 - 1/4 teaspoon salt

-Preheat oven to 450 degrees Fahrenheit, using the conventional bake setting (not convection).
+Preheat oven to 450 degrees Fahrenheit, using the conventional bake setting.
 Thoroughly grease each cup of the popover pan with vegetable shortening.
 Place pan in the oven to preheat.

-Lightly beat the eggs in a medium bowl.
-Add the soy milk, melted butter, flour, and salt.
+Lightly beat the eggs in a medium bowl, preferably with a spout.
+Add the soy milk, flour, melted butter, and salt.
 Stir until just combined.
-Beat with an electric hand mixer for 30 seconds until blended; do not over mix.* The batter should have the consistency of heavy cream.
+Beat with an electric hand mixer for 30 seconds until blended; do not over mix (alternatively, pour the batter into a blender and blend for 15 seconds).
+The batter should have the consistency of heavy cream.

 Once the oven temperature reaches 450 degrees, remove the heated popover pan from oven.
 Evenly pour the batter into the cups of the pan; each will be about half full.
 Place in oven and bake for 20 minutes.
 Reduce heat to 350 degrees Fahrenheit and bake for an additional 15 minutes.
 The exterior of the popovers should be crusty and golden brown, the interior light and fluffy.